sinsunsan/archiref_wiki/Installing-memcache.md

 ```

-* Install a script that start and restart memcached on reboot
+* Install a script that start and restart memcache on reboot
 /etc/init.d/memcached could be changed by Lullabot version
 https://gist.github.com/4051996